prinofprin/data_analysis/README.md

 Link: [See the project here](https://github.com/prinofprin/study_case_cyclist_analysis.git)

 ### Does rice cause obesity?
 Tableau Rice Consumption to Obesity Dashboard
+Recently, I was a fan of Intermediate fasting and the Keito diet which is to avoid eating sugar and carbohydrates and instead eat protein and good kinds of fat for a healthier diet.
+One of the food that Keito dieters want to avoid is rice.
+Rice was blamed as one of the main causes of obesity due to its high carbohydrates content which will turn into sugar after digestion.
+As a heavy rice eater myself, I would like to know whether I should stop eating rice or not, so I pull the data from IFO and relative sources to find the collation between rice and other foods consumption to obesity rate.

+Result: Contradict to what I heard, rice consumption has an inverse correlation with obesity rate while sugar and meat have a direct correlation.
+This means there is a correlation betweeen the country that consume more rice and the less obesity rate the country has.
+However, the dashboard only shows the correlation, not causation, so further analysis needed to determine the cause.

 Link: [See the project here](https://public.tableau.com/shared/TNCZ4W9GS?:display_count=n&:origin=viz_share_link)